Septic Services in Garden Ridge, TX

 Septic Repair

 Garden Ridge's older systems mean repairs are common.
-Concrete tanks installed in the 1970s and 1980s develop cracks from decades of exposure to acidic wastewater and sulfate-rich Hill Country soils.
+Concrete tanks installed in the 1970s and 1980s develop cracks from decades of exposure to acidic effluent and sulfate-rich Hill Country soils.
 Mature live oaks and cedar elms that shade Garden Ridge lots send roots into aging leach lines and perforated drain field pipes.
 Common repairs include drain field line replacement ($3,500-$7,000), cracked tank repair or replacement ($1,500-$4,000), baffle replacement ($300-$500), and clearing root-clogged pipes ($250-$600).

 Septic Inspection